kobotoolbox/docs/source/media.md

 | Video | 3gpp, avi, flv, mov, mp4, ogg, quicktime (qtff), webm, wmv    |

-This support article aims to illustrate how forms with media can be created with **KoBoToolbox**.
+This support article aims to illustrate how forms with media can be created with **KoboToolbox**.
 Follow the instructions outlined below to include media to your survey project.

 ## Step 1: Download Form as XLSForm